-Pioneer Hall is home to a new 8 lane indoor pool, 5 racquetball courts, indoor track, and gymnasium.
-Pioneer hall is available for general recreational use by students and members of the Wellness Center at scheduled hours.
+Pioneer Hall is home to an 8 lane indoor pool, 5 racquetball courts, indoor track, and gymnasium.
+Pioneer hall is available for general recreational use by students and members of Wellness Services at scheduled hours.
 The phone number is 940.898.2561.